Truncated Wigner method for Bose gases: Methodology

 \subsubsection{Uniform system}

-The simplest approach is a weakly interacting bosonic gas in a uniform space at $T=0$ where we use the Bogoliubov approximation to model quantum fluctuations of the atoms.
+In the case of a weakly interacting bosonic gas in a uniform space at $T=0$ the simplest approach to model quantum fluctuations of the atoms, if we are not interested in the conservation of the total atom number, is the Bogoliubov approximation.
 In the Bogoliubov theory we calculate the linearized fluctuations of the ground state (or a stationary GPE solution) in which case the back-action of the excited-state atoms on the ground state is ignored \cite{pethick_smith_book_02}.
 We write the decomposition

-where the total number of ground state atoms $ N_c=\langle\hat\alpha_0^\dagger \hat\alpha_0\rangle$.
-The fluctuation part $\hat{\psi}'$ for the excited states can be written in terms of quasi-particle operators $\hat{\alpha}_q$ and $\hat{\alpha_q}^\dagger$ as
+where the total number of ground state atoms $ N_c=\langle\hat b_0^\dagger \hat b_0\rangle$.
+The fluctuation part $\hat{\psi}'$ for the excited states can be written in terms of quasi-particle operators $\hat{b}_q$ and $\hat{b}_q^\dagger$ as